201801057/Group-17-Faculty-Staff-Directory/README.md

 - [Firebase](https://firebase.google.com/) for serverless architecture - CDN Hosting, Realtime Database, Authentication, Storage and Cloud Functions (see [docs](https://firebase.google.com/docs/web)).
 - [FirebaseUI-web-react](https://github.com/firebase/firebaseui-web-react) (★ 732) social media authentication library.
 - [Material UI](https://github.com/mui-org/material-ui) Material-UI is a simple and customizable component library to build faster, beautiful, and more accessible React applications.
 Follow your own design system, or start with Material Design.
+- [React Admin](https://github.com/marmelab/react-admin) A frontend Framework for building B2B applications running in the browser on top of REST/GraphQL APIs, using ES6, React and Material Design.